sci-42ver/SICP_SDF/sicp_notes.md

 - ~~> *Section 2.2.3* expands on this use of sequences as a framework for organizing programs~~ i.e. transform sequences to sequences.
 - > ese are simple examples of generic procedures (procedures that can handle more than one kind of data), which we will have much more to say about in Section 2.4 and Section 2.5.
+- > In Section 2.5 we will show how to use type tags and data-directed style to develop a generic arithmetic package.
+  > In Section 2.5.3, we’ll show how to use generic arithmetic in a system that performs symbolic algebra.
+- > Section 2.4.2 will show how both representations can be made to coexist in a single system through the use of type tags and generic operations.
 ### 3
 - chapter 1 footnote 9, 16(also with *Chapter 4*), 27, 31
 - > As we shall see in Chapter 3, the general notion of the environment